openvinotoolkit/openvino_notebooks/notebooks/person-counting-webcam/README.md

 docker run -it --device=/dev/dri --device=/dev/video0 --privileged --group-add=$(stat -c "%g" /dev/dri/render* | head -n 1) -p 8888:8888 person-count
 ```

-It will prompt the jupyter lab URL on the console, copy and paste it on your browser:
+It will prompt the Jupyter lab URL on the console, copy and paste it on your browser:

 ```
 Or copy and paste one of these URLs: